Psykotikism/Mutant_Tanks/INFORMATION.md

 			// 2nd number = Maximum value
 			"Type Range"				"1-1000"
 		}
+		"Reward"
+		{
+			// The number of reward types to choose from.
+			// Note: This setting is used to accommodate for any third-party plugins that uses Mutant Tanks' reward system.
+Leave this alone if your server does not have any.
+			// --
+			// Minimum: 1
+			// Maximum: 100
+			"Max Reward Types"			"7"

+			// Reward survivors for killing a Mutant Tank.
+			// Note: If the killer is the same player that assisted the most against the Mutant Tank, the "Reward Assistants" setting will be used instead.
+			// Note: This setting can be overridden for each Mutant Tank under the "General" section of their settings.
+			// --
+			// -1: OFF
+			// 0: Random
+			// 1: Health reward
+			// 2: Speed boost reward (temporary)
+			// 3: Damage boost reward (temporary)
+			// 4: Ammo reward
+			// 5: Item reward
+			// 6: God mode reward (temporary)
+			// 7: Health and ammo refill reward
+			// 8: Respawn reward
+			// 9-100: Reserved for third-party plugins.
+			"Reward Killers"			"-1"

+			// Reward survivors for assisting the most against a Mutant Tank.
+			// Note: If the assistant does less than 5% damage to the Mutant Tank, the "Reward Killers" setting will be used instead if the killer is the same player that assisted the most against the Mutant Tank.
+			// Note: This setting can be overridden for each Mutant Tank under the "General" section of their settings.
+			// --
+			// -1: OFF
+			// 0: Random
+			// 1: Health reward
+			// 2: Speed boost reward (temporary)
+			// 3: Damage boost reward (temporary)
+			// 4: Ammo reward
+			// 5: Item reward
+			// 6: God mode reward (temporary)
+			// 7: Health and ammo refill reward
+			// 8: Respawn reward
+			// 9-100: Reserved for third-party plugins.
+			"Reward Assistants"			"-1"

+			// The chance to reward survivors for killing a Mutant Tank.
+			// Note: This setting can be overridden for each Mutant Tank under the "General" section of their settings.
+			// --
+			// Minimum: 0.0 (No chance)
+			// Maximum: 100.0 (Highest chance)
+			"Reward Chance"				"33.3"

+			// The duration of temporary rewards.
+			// Note: This setting can be overridden for each Mutant Tank under the "General" section of their settings.
+			// --
+			// Minimum: 0.1
+			// Maximum: 999999.0
+			"Reward Duration"			"10.0"

+			// The damage boost to reward to survivors.
+			// Note: This requires the reward type to be set to "3".
+			// Note: This setting can be overridden for each Mutant Tank under the "General" section of their settings.
+			// --
+			// Minimum: 1.1
+			// Maximum: 999999.0
+			"Damage Boost Reward"			"1.25"

+			// The item to reward to survivors.
+			// Note: This requires the reward type to be set to "5".
+			// Note: This setting can be overridden for each Mutant Tank under the "General" section of their settings.
+			// --
+			// Item limit: 1
+			// Character limit: 32
+			"Item Reward"				"first_aid_kit"

+			// Restore the previous loadouts of survivors after respawning them.
+			// --
+			// 0: OFF
+			// 1: ON
+			"Respawn Loadout Reward"		"1"

+			// The speed boost to reward to survivors.
+			// Note: This requires the reward type to be set to "2".
+			// Note: This setting can be overridden for each Mutant Tank under the "General" section of their settings.
+			// --
+			// Minimum: 1.1
+			// Maximum: 999999.0
+			"Speed Boost Reward"			"1.25"

+			// Override chosen reward types depending on the status of the recipient.
+			// Note: If the recipient is black and white, the recipient will receive Health as a reward.
+			// Note: If the recipient is dead, the recipient will receive Respawn as a reward.
+			// --
+			// 0: OFF
+			// 1: ON
+			"Useful Rewards"			"1"
+		}
 		"Competitive"
 		{
 			// (Co-Op modes only) Mutant Tanks should attack immediately after spawning.